“I enjoyed your article about cottonseed, but what about gossypol and aflatoxin?”

 As you can guess certain parts of the country are more likely to have aflatoxin problems.
 These would primarily be the more southern hot, humid areas.
 However, if environmental conditions are right, it can occur anywhere.

 Aflatoxin can only be seen under a black light.
 Some people will tell you that corn with aflatoxin has a pink color to it.
 But that’s not necessarily true.
 Only a lab test that isolates the aflatoxin and views it under a blacklight can give a positive identification of it.

 So should you be worried?
 Yes, and no. If you use whole cottonseed as a supplement, ask about aflatoxin levels.
-If they are open and frank and can show some lab results from this year’s crop, then the seed should be fine.
-If they are closed about it, go somewhere else.
+Ask them to show some lab results from this year’s crop, then the seed should be fine.
+Don’t feel like they are disclosing everything?
+Go somewhere else.
 A good rule of thumb is to see if they are selling cottonseed to any dairies.
 The level of aflatoxin allowed in dairy feed is only 20 parts per billion (PPB), and the milk is checked every time it is delivered.
 So if they are selling to dairies, chances are it’s safe for your livestock.

 The allowable levels of aflatoxin in feeds for animals are:

 |Beef Cattle||100 PPB|